acemielektron/fddEMU/README.md

 * if image file has "read only" attribute set, fddEMU will report "Write Protected" to host system.
 * To protect OLED screen fddEMU will put screen to sleep after some idle time, press "S1" (SELECT) button or "S" key inside serial terminal to wake screen up.
 * When host is reading/writing one of the emulated drives, BUSY message will be shown on screen and serial, during this time fddEMU will not respond to input. *Warning: fddEMU will not put the screen to sleep while drive is active.
 If there is a hardware or software problem causing an emulated drive to go continuously active, OLED screen might be damaged.*
-* Virtual Floppy is floppy image dynamically built by mcu (atmega328p).
-If enabled (currently disabled in Makefile), the virtual floppy image will be inserted whenever a drive is ejected.
-Files in SD card are shown in "DISKS" directory of the virtual floppy, "DRVA.TXT" and "DRVB.TXT" files in the the virtual floppy contain currently loaded image file's filename.
-Writing filename of an image file (eg: DOS6DSK1.IMG) in these TXT files will result in loading requested image file to the selected emulated drive.
-Unfotunately disk cache might interfere with writing files and you might have to flush disk cache.

 <br><br>

-fddEMU button interface:
+**fddEMU button interface:**
-* S1: Select
+* S1: Load Virtual Disk
-* S2: Next file
+* S2: Next
-* S3: Previous file
+* S3: Previous
-* S4: Load selected file
+* S4: Open file selection Menu / Load selected file
 * S5: Eject selected disk / Cancel loading file

-On the main screen, drive A and if enabled drive B are displayed.
-To use any of the functions a drive must first be selected through "S1" button then a box frame will be shown around the selected drive.<br>
+On the main screen, drive 0 "A" and -if enabled- drive 1 "B" are displayed.
+To use any of the functions a drive must first be selected through "S2" or "S3" buttons.<br>
 After a drive is selected:<br>
-"S1" button selects the next drive or if last drive in the list is selected deselects drive<br>
-"S2" button opens the file selection menu on the screen.
-Pressing again selects next file in the menu.
-If end of the menu is reached last file selected.<br>
-"S3" button opens the file selection menu on the screen.
-Pressing again selects previous file in the menu.
-If start of the menu is reached first file is selected.<br>
+"S1" button: in main status screen, if virtual disk is enabled, loads the virtual disk to selected drive.<br>
+"S2" button: in main status screen selects drive down, in file selection menu selects file down.<br>
+"S3" button: in main status screen selects drive up, in file selection menu selects file up.<br>
-"S4" button loads the image file selected inte menu to the selected drive.<br>
+"S4" button: in main status screen opens file selection menu, in file section menu loads the selected image file to the selected drive.<br>
-"S5" button ejects image file loaded to the selected drive.
-If pressed during file selection menu, cancels file selection menu and returns to main screen.<br>
+"S5" button: in main status screen ejects image file loaded to the selected drive, in file section menu cancels file selection and returns to main status screen.<br>

 <br><br>
 **How to use (Serial)**